mxagar/mxagar.github.io/_posts/2026-01-20-diffusion-for-developers.markdown

 If we fit the model to a dataset of car images, we will be able to generate random car images.
 But what if we would like to control the type of cars we want to obtain, for instance, *red sports cars*?
 That can be achieved with **conditioning**.

 The most common form of **conditioning** is done with *text*: we provide a prompt/description of the image we want to obtain.
-As a first step, that text is converted into an embedding vector using a text encoder trained with paired image-text data using a contrastive objective (e.g., [CLIP (Radford et al., 2021)](https://arxiv.org/abs/2103.00020)).
+As a first step, that text is converted into an embedding vector using a text encoder trained with paired image-text data using a contrastive objective (e.g., [CLIP by Radford et al., 2021](https://arxiv.org/abs/2103.00020)).
 Then, the resulting vector is provided to the *U-Net* at several stages:

 - During *training*, we inject the embedding vector into different layers of the *U-Net* using cross attention, reinforcing the conditioning.
 Additionally, we remove the text conditioning in some random steps so that the model learns unconditional generation.
 - During *inference*, the *U-Net* produces the noise map $\epsilon$ with and without text conditioning: $\epsilon_{\textrm{cond}}, \epsilon_{\textrm{uncond}}$.
 The difference added by the conditioned noise map is amplified (by a factor $\lambda$) to push the final prediction in the direction of the conditioning; mathematically, considering $\epsilon$ is a vector/tensor, this is expressed (and implemented) as follows: